30th Reconnaissance Squadron: World War II

+Reserve operations

-Re-established at Newark Army Air Base, New Jersey in 1947 as a Tenth Air Force Air Force Reserve corollary unit under the guidance of active duty units at McGuire AFB in order to train and maintain currency in reconnaissance operations for its reserve personnel.
-Primarily operated F-6 (later RF-51D Mustangs).
-Moved to McGuire AFB from Newark in 1949 when consolidated due to budget restrictions.
+Re-established at Newark Army Air Base, New Jersey in 1947 as a Tenth Air Force Air Force Reserve corollary unit under the guidance of active duty units at McGuire Air Force Base in order to train and maintain currency in reconnaissance operations for its reserve personnel.
+Primarily operated North American F-6 Mustangs (later RF-51Ds).
+Moved to McGuire from Newark in 1949 when consolidated due to budget restrictions.
 Was brought to active service in 1951 due to manpower needs during the Korean War, personnel and aircraft being reassigned as fillers to various active-duty units.
 Inactivated as a paper unit in May 1951.

+Cold War reconnaissance

-Reactivated under Tactical Air Command at Shaw AFB, South Carolina on 1 January 1953.
-Performed training of photo-reconnaissance pilots with RB-26B Invader aircraft.
-Deployed to NATO in July 1953, being assigned to the United States Air Forces in Europe at Sembach AB, West Germany; its host 66th Tactical Reconnaissance Wing being the initial unit based at the new air base.
-Trained in night reconnaissance with RB-26s; replaced with RB-57A Canberra jet aircraft in 1955.
-Was reassigned to the 10th Tactical Reconnaissance Wing at Spangdahlem AB in 1958 as part of a USAFE reorganization.
-Upgraded to RB-66C Destroyers and continued night reconnaissance training.
-Moved to England in 1959 when Spangdahlem became a Tactical Fighter base.
-Operated from RAF Alconbury, however rotated frequently to Toul-Rosieres AB, France where the 10th TRW operated a forward detachment until 1965.
+Reactivated under Tactical Air Command at Shaw Air Force Base, South Carolina on 1 January 1953.
+Performed training of photo-reconnaissance pilots with Douglas RB-26 Invader aircraft.
+Deployed to NATO in July 1953, being assigned to the United States Air Forces in Europe at Sembach Air Base, West Germany; its host 66th Tactical Reconnaissance Wing being the initial unit based at the new air base.
+Trained in night reconnaissance with RB-26s; replaced with Martin RB-57A Canberra jet aircraft in 1955.
+Was reassigned to the 10th Tactical Reconnaissance Wing at Spangdahlem Air Base in 1958 as part of a USAFE reorganization.
+Upgraded to Douglas RB-66C Destroyers and continued night reconnaissance training.
+Moved to England in 1959 when Spangdahlem became a tactical fighter base.
+Operated from RAF Alconbury, however rotated frequently to Toul-Rosieres Air Base, France where the 10th TRW operated a forward detachment until 1965.

-Re-equipped with the RF-4C Phantom II reconnaissance aircraft in 1966; operated the day/night capable Phantom for 10 years until 1976 when inactivated due to budget reductions and the need for tactical reconnaissance aircraft was reduced to the increasing use of space reconnaissance assets.
+Re-equipped with the McDonnell RF-4C Phantom II reconnaissance aircraft in 1966; operated the day/night capable Phantom for 10 years until 1976 when inactivated due to budget reductions and the need for tactical reconnaissance aircraft was reduced to the increasing use of space reconnaissance assets.

+Unmanned vehicle operations

 Reactivated in 2005 and equipped with unmanned reconnaissance aircraft.